imorland/flarum-ext-boring-avatars/README.md

 ## About

 Utilize generated "Boring Avatars" on your Flarum forum, without compromising your user privacy.
+It is a PHP port of the [React based Boring Avatars](https://github.com/boringdesigners/boring-avatars)

 ## Features